ferran98campos/Good_Morning/README.md

 The attempt is here: https://github.com/KarlFran66/Throwing-Stone.git.

+**4.27 Now the attempt realizes a simple function of chasen by an NPC in the maze.**

-**Now the attempt can simulate the player taken by the water stream to somewhere.
+**4.27 Now the attempt can simulate the player taken by the water stream to somewhere.
 This is in done the Water Stream scene.**

 Gameobject Rock has the component of Rigidbody 2D so that it can be picked up and thrown away.
 It has a Rock Instruction component with the script realizing the function that when the player walks nearby the rock, there will be a pop-up instruction saying "Press E to pick up the rock".